Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

 Each leaf $\Sigma_r$ is topologically a cylinder $\mathbb{S}^2\times\mathbb{R}$, and a \emph{spacelike} hypersurface for $r> \rc$.
 Since $r$ is increasing along any future-directed causal curve in $\mathcal{R}^+$ we also call this region \emph{expanding}.
-It is future geodesically complete, yet has the property that any two observers are eventually causally disconnected.\footnote{Here we simply mean that given any two time-like geodesics $\Gamma_1$, $\Gamma_2$ in $\mathcal{R}^+$ (with different ``end points'' on $\mathcal{I}^+$) parametrized by arc length, we can find proper times $s_1$, and $s_2$ such that the causal futures of $\Gamma_1(s_1)$ and $\Gamma_2(s_2)$ have \emph{empty} intersection.} This has the consequence that the ``ideal boundary at infinity'' $\mathcal{I}^+$ is a \emph{spacelike} surface. \footnote{Here $\mathcal{I}^+$ can be identified with the endpoints all outgoing null geodesics from $\mathcal{S}$ along which $r\to\infty$, and is thus still referred to us \emph{null infinity}.
+It is future geodesically complete, yet has the property that any two observers are eventually causally disconnected.\footnote{Here we simply mean that given any two time-like geodesics $\Gamma_1$, $\Gamma_2$ in $\mathcal{R}^+$ (with different ``end points'' on $\mathcal{I}^+$) parametrized by arc length, we can find proper times $s_1$, and $s_2$ such that the causal futures of $\Gamma_1(s_1)$ and $\Gamma_2(s_2)$ have \emph{empty} intersection.} This has the consequence that the ``ideal boundary at infinity'' $\mathcal{I}^+$ is a \emph{spacelike} surface.\footnote{Here $\mathcal{I}^+$ can be identified with the endpoints all outgoing null geodesics from $\mathcal{S}$ along which $r\to\infty$, and is thus still referred to as \emph{null infinity}.
 It being spacelike (as a surface in a suitably extended space-time) marks an important difference to the asymptotically flat setting, and is prototypical for $\Lambda>0$.} ($\mathcal{I}^+$ is not part of the spacetime, but it is intrinsically a cylinder $\mathbb{R}\times\mathbb{S}^2$ and can be thought of as attached to the spacetime in the topology of the Penrose diagram.)
 Finally $\mathcal{B}$ is referred to as the black hole region, because it lies in the complement of the past of $\mathcal{I}^+$.

 The maximal extension of the Schwarzschild de Sitter spacetime consists of an infinite chain of black hole regions $\mathcal{B}$, separated by exteriors $\mathcal{S}$ to the future and past of which lie the cosmological regions $\mathcal{R}$.
-We shall restrict attention to a given cosmological region, and its adjacent black hole exteriors, up to the event horizons; in particular the interior of the black hole is not considered here.
+We shall restrict attention to a given cosmological region, and its adjacent black hole exteriors, up to the event horizons; in particular the interior of the black hole is not considered here.\footnote{It is expected that the analysis in \cite{dl:C0} (adapted to the $\Lambda>0$ setting) can be combined with the results of \cite{hi:vasy:stability} to prove the $C^0$-stability of the interior up to the Cauchy horizon, and to \emph{disprove unconditionally} the $C^0$-formulation of strong cosmic censorship.
+However it is an open question to understand in which sense strong cosmic censorship may hold in this setting; see Section 1.6~in \cite{dl:C0}.}